dakotahp/jpark/README.md

 * ~~Must be able to query a listing of dinosaurs in a specific cage.~~
 * When querying dinosaurs or cages they should be filterable on their attributes (Cages on their power status and ~~dinosaurs on species~~).
 * ~~Automated tests that ensure the business logic implemented is correct.~~

-### Submission Requirements

-A link to a hosted git repository or tarball of the git repository of the finished project.
-Please email the link or tarball to sethen@prizepicks.com